 Are South Africa’s current economical misfortunes Mandela’s legacy?
 His failure to properly secure the country’s economical future?

 If one would for instance argue the predominantly white private ownership of the South Africa Reserve Bank as being Mandela’s failure, then one only has to look abroad, as most if not all Central Banks are privately or corporate-owned, the biggest one being the US Federal Reserve.
 To blame Mandela for what has been established and determined elsewhere is folly.

 White South African households may earn 6 times more than their black equivalents; yet, if we are able to rid ourselves of the racial slur, we might see that - again by looking abroad - huge income differences are not uncommon.

-In the US, the top 1% of the demographic owns 99% of the of the economy.
-What is common to the world we live in, is not all of a sudden a specific to South Africa because of its past and can certainly not be attributed to one man.
+In the US, the top 1% of the demographic owns 99% of the economy.
+What is common to the world we live in, is not all of a sudden specific to South Africa because of its past and can certainly not be attributed to one man.

 Mandela: the figurehead

 Nelson Mandela and ANC have become almost synonymous, as both Mandela and ANC have become synonymous to South Africa’s struggle against ‘apartheid’.

 Mandela was a figurehead in the early days of the struggle indeed, but he certainly wasn’t the only one.
 Remember Steve Biko?